Articles & Guides

 Hire a caregiver this holiday season — because you deserve a break

-Here are a few ways that hiring a pro caregiver to support your senior loved one during the holiday season could be an act of self-care.
+Hiring a professional senior caregiver during the holiday season could be an act of self-care.
+Here's how.

 Hire a caregiver this holiday season — because you deserve a break

-Here are a few ways that hiring a pro caregiver during the holiday season could be an act of self-care.
+Here are a few ways that hiring a professional seniors caregiver during the holiday season could be an act of self-care.

 1. Your aging loved one will get an extra hand with their holiday to-do list

-If you barely have time to buy presents for your nearest and dearest, you probably don’t have the bandwidth to help your senior loved one with theirs.
-Not to mention that, as Baldwin says, projects like wrapping presents can be challenging for older adults with limited mobility — and time-consuming even for those who are dexterous.
+If you barely have time to buy presents for your nearest and dearest, you probably don’t have the bandwidth to help your senior loved one with their shopping.
+Not to mention that, as Baldwin says, projects like wrapping presents can be challenging for adults with limited mobility — and time-consuming even for those who are dexterous.

-Hiring a companion caregiver can step in, saving you and your older loved one time and energy.
+A companion caregiver can step in, saving you and your loved one time and energy.
 Decorating, shopping, cleaning and baking are all holiday tasks caregivers can help our aging parents and grandparents with during the holiday season, says Baldwin.

 “Loneliness and craving for someone to talk to and spend time with creeps in.
 That’s when hiring a caregiver saves the day.”